digigaia/kudu/kudu/ARCHITECTURE.md

 ## Error and logging messages style

 - error and logging messages should be lower-case (ie: not be capitalized)

-- TODO: decide whether we want to quote values and types using single-quotes, double-quotes or backticks
+### Usage of single-quotes, double-quotes or backticks

-### Proposal (to be finalized)

 - single quotes (`'`) for identifiers
 - double quotes (`"`) for strings